MikaylaNewbrey/mnewbrey.github.io/_posts/LabNotebook/2026-02-01-setting-up-the-commonplace-journal.md

 ## What This Is

-This Commonplace Journal serves as a working archive of ideas, observations, methods, and references.
-Entries may be partial, provisional, or exploratory rather than polished or conclusive.
+This Commonplace Journal serves as a working archive of ideas, observations, and references.
+Entries may be partial, provisional, or exploratory rather than polished.

-Thinking of this as a place to collect thoughts, document process, and collect fragments that inform ongoing work.
+I am approaching of this as a place to collect thoughts, document processes, and collect fragments that inform ongoing work.

-## How Entries Are Used
+### How Entries Are Used

 Posts here may include:
 - Research notes and field observations
 - Methods, workflows, or lab-related documentation
-- Conceptual sketches and early-stage ideas
 - References worth revisiting later

-Not every entry is meant to stand alone or reach a conclusion.
+- Ramblings
+- Quotes I draw inspiration from

-## On Structure
+### On Structure

 Most entries will follow a loose structure when helpful.
-Headings, figures, and links are used as needed rather than by rule.
+Headings, figures, and links are used as needed.

 Dates reflect when notes were written, not when ideas were finalized.

 ## Closing Note

 This journal is cumulative.
-Older entries may be revised, contradicted, or expanded upon as understanding evolves.
+Older entries may be revised, contradicted, or expanded upon as my understanding evolves.